CPNV-ES/maw11-jdn/docs/repo-structuring.md

 3.  **/docs** : Contains all the documentation of the project.

 4.  **/logs** : Contains all the log files for recording errors and debug information.

+5.  **/config** : Configuration files, such as database connection parameters.

 ### Example of organization :